booxorg/boox-site/docs/technologies.md

 8. Search books `GET` `/search?filters={filter_dict}&keywords={keywords}&format={return_format}&limit={max_result_limit}`
 9. Generate report `GET` `/report?type={report_type}`
 10. Request book `POST` `/request`

+### External APIs
+Some of the modules that compose the application require the use of one or more APIs to correctly perform their tasks.
+The APIs used in this project come from Goodreads, Facebook, Google Books and Google Maps.
+#### Goodreads API
+This API requires the user to have a developer key that can be passed through the link when accessing a method.
+Some of the methods require the using of OAuth, but those methods are not used in this project.
+For example, a request looks like this: `https://www.goodreads.com/search.xml?key=YOUR_KEY&q=Ender%27s+Game`
+The response is an XML document that describes the object we’ve requested, in this case being the book “Ender’s Game”.

+#### Facebook Oauth2 API
+A new app will be registered in "Facebook App Creation" section.
+The URL ```https://www.facebook.com/`v3.0`/dialog/oauth? client_id={app-id}  &redirect_uri={redirect-uri}  &state={state-param}``` will be used to get the temporary Oauth2 access token.
+Then requests to the Facebook Graph API will be made to aceess user first name, last name, email, etc.

 ### Use cases
 ##### Book adding, including a invalid named book